jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Reason was a typed language, and it compiled to Javascript.
 So we could rewrite all our transformation code in Reason and have it work both on Node and also on the browser.

 He also shipped ReasonReact a bit later, which is the Reason adaptor for the React UI library.
-And thanks to that we could even build UIs in Reason and mix and match it with React components, which was written in Javascript.
+And thanks to that we could even build UIs in Reason and mix and match it with React components and vanilla Javascript.

 So that's what we did!